 Croquet does not rely on strength; it is a game of strategy.
 Players aim to build a succession of strokes to form a break.
-Everyone gets a game: partners at club sessions are drawn at random on the day.
+Everyone gets a game: partners at club sessions are drawn at random on the day; in addition, members can arrange matches at any time at no extra charge.
 The handicapping system means any player can find enjoyment and challenge in playing against any other.

 Association Croquet can be enjoyed in various formats – singles or doubles, short lawn or full lawn, timed or untimed – and we play all these variants.
 Other versions of the game, such as golf croquet and garden croquet, fall outside the scope of the Club.